 Drain water from the air reservoirs.
 Open the reservoir drains just enough to drain the moisture.
-Don't deplete the entire air supply.
+Do not deplete the entire air supply.
 Be sure to close the drains before leaving the vehicle.

-4. Secure the vehicle.
+Secure the vehicle.
 Close all the windows and lock all the doors.